telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

 set NODE_TLS_REJECT_UNAUTHORIZED=
 ```

-Alternatively, instead of using the terminal, we could use simple JavaScript to set the environment variable through code.
+Alternatively, instead of using the terminal, you can use simple JavaScript to set the environment variable through code.

 _Example file **fiddler-everywhere-test.js**_
 ```JavaScript